austinmao/reduxity/README.md

 ### ZenjectPlayerMovementLook
 All of the above but using Zenject instead of static functions and `new Class()` intializers.

+### Async
+An async example of using UniRx's WWWObservable with [Redux Thunk](https://github.com/gaearon/redux-thunk) via [redux.NET-thunk](https://github.com/taiste/redux.NET-thunk) is provided. tl;dr instead of dispatching an Action, you dispatch an [ActionCreator](http://redux.js.org/docs/basics/Actions.html#action-creators) that returns an Action (after the async process is done), which is then dispatched to the store.

 ## Plans
 - [x] provide multiple reducer example